desmasud/Project-1/devlog.md

     - I have been reading about the process class and how to start other programs based on using the process class.
     - I have developed some part of the driver program that will start the logger and encryption and communicate with them.
     - The process class in java used to create and manage system process.
 It allows a java program to start external programs, communicate with them through commandline and monitor it.
 It serve as OS.
+# 3-22-2025 9:50
+    - I have been devloped the three program and tested them.
+I have some java.Lang error.
+I am planning to fix it and propare for the submition.
+    - The Driver program starts both the logger and the encryption program.
+    - It has java.lang problem when I try to excute the instruciton and try to fix it.